Brunei bars residents from leaving the country as COVID-19 cases reach 50

 Neighbouring Malaysia reported 190 new cases on Sunday, bringing its tally to 428.

-As of Saturday, 38 cases in Brunei have been linked to the religious gathering at the Masjid Jamek Sri Petaling in the outskirts of Kuala Lumpur.
+As of Sunday, 45 of the 50 cases in Brunei have been linked to the religious gathering at the Masjid Jamek Sri Petaling in the outskirts of Kuala Lumpur.

 BOOKMARK THIS: Our comprehensive coverage of the novel coronavirus and its developments